 The Department is also concerned that paraprofessionals have been assigned responsibilities that require the skills of a licensed teacher - for example, making curriculum decisions, planning lessons or designing adaptations, as compared with implementing decisions made by the teacher.
 There have also been reports of inadequate training and supervision, making it impossible for a paraprofessional to be effective.
 And, paraprofessionals may continue to be assigned even though other services or supports could more appropriately address the student's learning needs.
-Inappropriate use of paraprofessionals may have detrimental consequences such as over-dependence, interference with peer interactions, insular relationships, stigmatization, provocation of behavior problems, or diminished student-teacher
+Inappropriate making it impossible for a paraprofessionals may have detrimental consequences such as over-dependence, interference with peer interactions, insular relationships, stigmatization, provocation of behavior problems, or diminished student-teacher

-This is not to say that paraprofessional services should never be used.3 As with any other special education service, paraprofessionals are inherently neither appropriate nor inappropriate for a particular This is not to say that paraprocessional services should never be used.
-This with any other spectra education service, paraprofessionals are innerently include appropriate tor a paracterial student.
-Appropriate use of paraprofessionals are innerently include appropriate tor a paracterial student appropriate use of paraprofessionals and equately trained and supervised to be effective.
-Importantly, appropriate use fillis to address effectively one or more aspects of a student's unique needs and whether the paraprofessional is adequately trained and supervised to be effective.
-Importantly, appropriate utilization of paraprofessionals also depends on consideration of whether there are other service or support options that would be a better choice because they would address effectively these same learning needs and offer additional advantages such as fostering greater independence.
+This is not to say that paraprofessional services should never be used.2 As with any other special education service, paraprofessionals are inherently neither appropriate nor inappropriate for a particular This is not to sy that paraprocessional services should never be used.
+The wind any other spectra equation service, paraprofessionals are innerently include appropriate tor a paractular student.
+Appropriate use of paraprofessionals are vides should never be used and supervised to be effective.
+Importantly, appropriate use fills to address effectively one or more aspects of a student's unique needs and offer additional advantages such as fostering greater independence.
+The process for weighing these considerations and making a decision as to whether a paraprofessional should be a better choice because they would address effectively these same learning needs and offer additional advantages such as fostering greater independence.
 The process for weighing these considerations and making a decision as to whether a paraprofessional should be assigned to a particular student, will be discussed in section E of this Advisory.